 So what’s the purpose of purpose-built data centers?
-A purpose-built data center is designed from the ground up for specific data center usage.
-Many data centers are retrofitted facilities, meaning they are large warehouses or factories that have later been converted into a data center.
+A purpose-built data center is designed and developed from the ground up for specific mission critical data center usage.
+Many data centers are retrofitted facilities, meaning they are large warehouses, old factories, or ancient buildings that have later been converted into a data center facility.

-These makeshift data centers make compromises when it comes to crucial data center elements that could put customers’ businesses and data at risk.
-When a data center is built from scratch, they are specifically engineered to provide maximum uptime, optimal security, and flexibility for growing businesses.
+These makeshift data centers make compromises when it comes to crucial data center infrastructure that could put customers’ businesses and data at risk.
+They essentially build infrastructure around what is already there rather than building where it should.
+When a data center is built from scratch, they are specifically designed and engineered to provide maximum uptime, security, and usability.

-This article highlights specific differences between built-from-scratch data centers and converted facilities, and provides examples on how HostDime is building these purpose-built data centers for the needs of the next generation.
+This article highlights specific differences between built-from-scratch data centers and converted facilities, and provides examples on how HostDime is building these purpose-built data centers for the needs of the next generation of technology usage.

 Purpose-Built Data Centers vs Retrofitted Facilities

-Preferably, you also want a data center in an area where the chance of severe weather is low.
-One of HostDime’s Brazil data centers is in the city of João Pessoa; a main benefit for this location is the city’s perfect natural-disaster free record with no hurricanes, tornadoes, or earthquakes in their history.
+Preferably, you also want a data center in an area where the chance of natural disaster is low.
+One of HostDime’s Brazil data centers is in the city of João Pessoa; a main benefit for this location is the city’s perfect natural-disaster free record with no hurricanes, tornadoes, or earthquakes in their recorded history.